mitchejj-attic/mitchejj.github.com/pages/arch-on-flash.md

 **Notes:** this install also works just fine on a MacBookPro(9,2)

 **Update:** I suffered some drive issue with the flash drive. pacman became croupt (the binaries where zeroed out) and the /boot partition was destroyed.
-I was able to reinstall pacman by downloading the source:
+I was able to reinstall pacman by downloading the source: [^pacmanNote]

 	# curl -O ftp://ftp.archlinux.org/other/pacman/pacman-4.1.2.tar.gz
 	# tar -x pacman.tar.gz